karolyleo/my-first-repository/README.md

 # Practice Repository

 ---
 Welcome to the Practice Repository!
 This repository is dedicated to storing and reviewing various coding challenges from platforms such as Leetcode and freeCodeCamp.
-Here, you will find a collection of solved challenges that range from easy to advanced, as well as explanations. ~~for each solution~~
+Here, you will find a collection of solved challenges that range from easy to advanced, as well as explanations. ~~for most solutions.~~

 ## Features